 The maximum benefit amount is the total sum of benefits a claimant may obtain.
 It is computed by multiplying the WBR by the number of weeks worked during the base period.
 This sum cannot go above 26 weeks.
 If you have returned to work earlier than reaching your maximum benefit amount but then you become laid off once more you may revive your claim only if a year has not lapsed since you started your original claim.
 In case more than a year has lapsed, you have to file a new claim.
 While receiving benefits you should be enthusiastically looking for work and make at least three employer contacts a week.

-As part of New Jersey’s unemployment program, you may be needed to be present a re-employment orientation meeting.
+As part of New Jersey’s unemployment program, you may be asked to be present a re-employment orientation meeting.
 At this group you will get a presentation on accessible services and training opportunities.
 This comprises training in demand occupations, veteran benefits and career counseling.

 You will be allowed free use of equipment that will help you in your job search.
 In case you fail to be present at this meeting, you may have your benefits delayed or denied.
 This situation also applies to any listed meetings that you may have with employment analysts.